 In the late 1960s and early 1970s, institutional investors became enamored of 50 large, stable, fast-growing companies including such household names as General Electric, Xerox, Polaroid, and IBM.
 They were popularly called the Nifty Fifty.
 Because of their strong record of growth, valuation ratios seemed irrelevant; investors found them attractive at 50, 80, and even 100 times earnings.
 At the end of 1972, when the S&P 500 Index traded at a P/E of 20, the Nifty Fifty were trading at a P/E of 40.
 The popularity of the Nifty Fifty spurred a shift from value investing to a “growth at any price” paradigm.
 Sadly for many investors, company popularity did not translate into investment performance.

 The late 1960s and early 1970s were a period of remarkable growth in the U.S. economy.
 In 1973–1974, however, the S&P 500 fell by 39%, and the basket of Nifty Fifty stocks fell by 47%.
-The broad market regained confidence, and around the end of 1976, S&P 500 investors broke even with their initial 1973 investment.
-But it took Nifty Fifty investors nearly a decade to recoup their losses, and they never caught up with the broad market.
+The broad market regained confidence; around the end of 1976, the S&P 500 investors broke even with their initial 1973 investment.
+It took the Nifty Fifty investors nearly a decade to recoup their losses, and they never caught up with the broad market.
 Forty-one years later, the S&P 500 investors of 1973 would have earned about 23% more than the Nifty Fifty investors.
 Figure 1 displays the growth of a dollar invested in a hypothetical capitalization-weighted Nifty Fifty index relative to a dollar invested in the S&P 500 for the period 1973–2013.